Common and Surprising Reasons a Parent Can Lose Custody of a Child

 An alienated parent must act quickly and decisively.
 We strongly encourage you to read the parental alienation articles we have written to learn more.

-Yes.
-Clearly, no article will cover every situation.
+No article will cover every situation.
 Our family law firm is very experienced in handling child custody cases.

 Sometimes, we have filed a request to take custody away from a parent who refuses to act consistent with the child's best interest.

-Whether your case has a proper basis to make such a request is a fact specific question.
+Whether your case has a proper basis to make such a request is a fact-specific question.

 You will likely not find answers to that question on the internet.
 You need experienced and knowledgeable legal representation.